Josh Lowe Preview, Player Props: Rays vs. Yankees

 Josh Lowe At The Plate

-- Lowe has had an RBI in 42 games this year (41.2%), including 16 multi-RBI outings (15.7%).
+- Lowe has driven in a run in 43 games this year (41.7%), including 16 games with more than one RBI (15.5%).
 He has also driven home three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.